-‘Conditional Analysis of Clausal Exceptives’ to appear in Natural Language Semantics (this is a pre-pre-final draft)
+‘Conditional Analysis of Clausal Exceptives’ in Natural Language Semantics published online April, 16 2021

 In this paper I argue that English exceptive constructions introduced by 'except' can be derived from full clauses by ellipsis.
 I offer a compositional analysis for this clausal exceptive construction.
 I propose that an 'except'-clause introduces quantification over possible situations and provides the restriction for this quantification.
 I show how the analysis developed here derives the inferences 'except' contributes to sentences it occurs in and the restriction on its use.
 I also show how the approach developed here captures the cases traditional approaches to the semantics of exceptives cannot capture such as cases where an 'except'-phrase contains a PP or multiple syntactic constituents.
 The approach I propose correctly captures the NPI licensing facts inside 'except'-phrases.
 In addition, this is the first approach to the semantics of exceptives that correctly captures the contribution of modal phrases such as 'possibly' inside 'except'-phrases.

 ‘Besides exceptives’ in Maggie Baird, Duygu Göksu, and Jonathan Pesetsky (eds.), the Proceedings of NELS 49, 2019, pp. 265-275.